 Don’t get into future debt

 Transferring balances makes the most sense when you are not going to acquire more debt and will concentrate on repaying what you owe.
 If you keep the old credit card open and use it to accumulate more debt, the benefit of the reduced interest rate is watered down by a higher overall balance.
 Cancel or suspend use of the old card (cancelling the card may harm your credit score).
-And since you will likely be charged a high interest rate for purchases you make with the new card, avoid racking up more debt on it as well.

 Can you save money by taking advantage of low interest balance transfer offers?
 Absolutely.
 Just beware the potential downsides, know what you are getting into, and use them wisely.